dojo/framework/docs/en/stores/supplemental.md

 ]);
 ```

-This example ensures that `user` is always added to the end of the list as the last element.
+This example ensures that `user` is always added to the end of the list as the last element by programmatic introspection:

-> Programmatic introspection

 ```ts
 import Store from '@dojo/framework/stores/Store';